YashSoni00/Doc-Analyzer/README.md

 ## Usage

 1. Upload a document or image through the web interface.
+2. The application detects the input type.
+   1. If the input is text or pdf, it parses the document.
-2. The application processes the input using OCR and document parsers.
+   2. If input is image, it extracts text using OCR and document parsers.
 3. View the extracted text and its summarized version on the result page.

 ---